 Distinction, Distinction, Merit in Countryside Management, Animal Management or Applied Science.
 Other subjects will be considered on a case-by-case basis

-IB Diploma 34 points overall or 15 points at Higher, including 5 at HL or 6 at SL in Biology, Geography, Environmental Science, Psychology, Geology, Chemistry, Physics or Maths.
+30 points overall or 15 points at HL, including 5 at HL or 6 at SL in Biology, Geography, Environmental Science, Psychology, Geology, Chemistry, Physics or Maths.

 Please see our English language entry requirements web page.